 My approach is person-centered and trauma informed.
 I use Eye Movement and Desensitization and Reprocessing (EMDR), Dialectical Behavior Therapy (DBT), Cognitive Behavioral Therapy (CBT), and mindfulness.
 I incorporate body and sex positivity and I am also poly- and kink-affirming.
 I value the importance of engaging with my clients through an intersectional lens and with cultural humility; Intersectionality and humility are essential to creating a safe, therapeutic environment.
 I provide gender-affirming care based on the Informed Consent for Access to Trans Health (ICATH)model and World Professional Association for Transgender Health (WPATH)standards of care.

 Some of my areas of specialty include: LGBTQIA2S+, trauma, anxiety, mood disorders, non- religious spirituality, substance abuse, and long-term recovery/trauma work.
-I work with adults (ages 18+) and at-risk youth/those under guardianship of the state.
+I work with adults (ages 18+).